Atmospheric Sciences (AtSc)

 ATSC 240.
 Meteorological Instrumentation.
 4 Credits.

 A study of the theory, design, and accuracy of instrumentation for the measurement of temperature, pressure, humidity, wind, and radiation.
 In addition, topics such as radar, and the use of aircraft and balloons as instrument platforms are also discussed.Includes laboratory.
-Prerequisites: ATSC 110 and MATH 103.
+Prerequisite: ATSC 110 and MATH 103.
 S.

 ATSC 252.
 Applied Weather Modification.
 3 Credits.